-After a slammed few months since it’s debut in January – you should have seen the stylish mob scene after Art Palm Beach opening night – Grato Restaurant, one of the most exciting new additions to West Palm Beach’s dining scenes along Dixie on the edge of El Cid Neighborhood, has expanded its hours to offer diners an interesting and palate-pleasing Sunday brunch.
-Since March 6, 2016, the rustic Italian restaurant eatery from Chef Clay Conley and the Buccan Group, has been serving up offbeat brunch items every Sunday from 11 AM to 3 PM.
+After a slammed few months since it’s debut in January – you should have seen the stylish mob scene after Art Palm Beach opening night – Grato Restaurant, one of the most exciting additions to West Palm Beach’s dining scene along Dixie on the edge of El Cid Neighborhood, has expanded its hours to offer diners an interesting and palate-pleasing Sunday brunch.
+The rustic Italian restaurant eatery from Chef Clay Conley and the Buccan Group, has been serving up offbeat brunch items every Sunday from 11 AM to 3 PM.

 I hit up Grato brunch recently, taking advantage of the Valet parking and the slower pace of the hood on a Sunday.
 The corner eatery’s main room is big and high and bright, with a wall of windows facing Dixie Highway, and a large smoky mirrored bar across the Kanuga Drive side.
 Artwork that portrays Italy adorns the walls – framed images of gondoliers, colorful intricate Italianate architecture and large palms.

 Since we were a party of three, we tried several different dishes, starting with Orange Apricot Scones with whipped honey butter and strawberry jam.
 These were fluffy inside and crisp on the outside and just to die for but we had more food coming so I held off after eating just one.

 There is a huge wood burning pizza oven behind a bar along the other long wall where you can see the hand thrown and crafted pizzas being made.
 Pizza for brunch?
 Sure thing, when it’s a Breakfast Pizza made of ham, asparagus, and fontina cheese, topped with sunny side up eggs and baked in the brick oven.